Ik heb rond 2010 op verzoek van IBM Labs meegewerkt aan de introductie van Watson in Nederland.

 A Smart System looks like a human being.
-It is equipped with a Sensory-Motor-System, a Mind, Imagination and Emotions.
+It is equipped with a Sensory-Motor-System, Mind, Imagination, and Emotions.

-Smart Systems senses the outside (and his inside) world with much more sensors-types than the five sensors of his human look-a-like.
+Smart Systems senses the outside (and his inside) world with much more sensor-types than the five sensors of his human look-a-like.

 A Smart System is able to react very fast with its predefined processes on a event that is detected by its sensors.

 A Smart System is an adaptable system.
 It is able to analyze and improve its behavior, communicate with a human being and other Smart Systems in an understandable way.